dmoruzzi/sfq/README.md

 Here are examples of telemetry log entries at different levels:

 **Standard Telemetry Event:**
-This includes detailed request/response data and diagnostics.
-This is intended for opt-in use only.
+This includes anonymized, non-PII fields (method, status code, duration).
+Intended for general opt-in use.

 ```json
 {